EdwardBerman/shopt/README.md

 powerSpectrum.jl
 > Computes the power spectra for a circle of radius k, called iteratively to plot P(k) / k

+kaisserSquires.jl
+> Computes the Kaisser-Squires array to be plotted

+runSourceExtractor.jl
+> Runs Sex on input .fits file supplied in datadir

 LICENSE
 > MIT LICENSE